-One Principal Stockholder Is Able To Substantially Control All Matters Requiring Approval By Our Stockholders And Another Stockholder Is Able To Exert Significant Influence Over All Matters Requiring A Vote Of Our Stockholders, And Their Interests May Differ From The Interests Of Our Other Stockholders.
+One Principal Stockholder Is Able To Control Substantially All Matters Requiring Approval By Our Stockholders And His Interests May Differ From The Interests Of Our Other Stockholders.

-As of December 31, 2021, our Chairman of the Board and Chief Executive Officer, Robert Greenberg, beneficially owned 86.8% of our outstanding Class B Common Stock, members of Mr. Greenberg's immediate family beneficially owned an additional 8.2% of our outstanding Class B Common Stock, and Gil Schwartzberg, trustee of several trusts formed by Mr. Greenberg and his wife for estate planning purposes, beneficially owned 29.9% of our outstanding Class B Common Stock.
+As of December 31, 2022, our Chairman of the Board and Chief Executive Officer, Robert Greenberg, beneficially owned 87.3% of our outstanding Class B Common Stock, members of Mr. Greenberg's immediate family beneficially owned an additional 8.1% of our outstanding Class B Common Stock.
 The holders of Class A Common Stock and Class B Common Stock have identical rights except that holders of Class A Common Stock are entitled to one vote per share while holders of Class B Common Stock are entitled to ten votes per share on all matters submitted to a vote of our stockholders.
-As a result, as of December 31, 2021, Mr. Greenberg beneficially owned 37.4% of the aggregate number of votes eligible to be cast by our stockholders, and together with shares beneficially owned by other members of his immediate family, Mr. Greenberg and his immediate family beneficially owned 42.9% of the aggregate number of votes eligible to be cast by our stockholders, and Mr. Schwartzberg beneficially owned 18.0% of the aggregate number of votes eligible to be cast by our stockholders.
-Therefore, Messrs.
-Greenberg and Schwartzberg are each able to exert significant influence over all matters requiring approval by our stockholders.
+As a result, as of December 31, 2022, Mr. Greenberg beneficially owned 53.1% of the aggregate number of votes eligible to be cast by our stockholders, and together with shares beneficially owned by other members of his immediate family, Mr. Greenberg and his immediate family beneficially owned 58.6% of the aggregate number of votes eligible to be cast by our stockholders.
+Therefore, Mr. Greenberg is able to exert significant control over all matters requiring approval by our stockholders.
 Matters that require the approval of our stockholders include the election of directors and the approval of mergers or other business combination transactions.
 Mr. Greenberg also has significant influence over our management and operations.
-As a result of such influence, certain transactions are not likely without the approval of Messrs.
-Greenberg and Schwartzberg, including proxy contests, tender offers, open market purchase programs or other transactions that can give our stockholders the opportunity to realize a premium over the then-prevailing market prices for their shares of our Class A Common Stock.
-Because Messrs.
-Greenberg's and Schwartzberg's interests may differ from the interests of the other stockholders, their ability to substantially control or significantly influence, respectively, actions requiring stockholder approval, may result in the Company taking action that is not in the interests of all stockholders.
-The differential in the voting rights may also adversely affect the value of our Class A Common Stock to the extent that investors or any potential future purchaser view the superior voting rights of our Class B Common Stock to have value.
+As a result of such influence, certain transactions are not likely without the approval of Mr. Greenberg, including proxy contests, tender offers, open market purchase programs or other transactions that can give our stockholders the opportunity to realize a premium over the then-prevailing market prices for their shares of our Class A Common Stock.
+Because Mr. Greenberg's interests may differ from the interests of the other stockholders, his ability to substantially control, actions requiring stockholder approval, may result in the Company taking action that is not in the interests of all stockholders.
+The differential in the voting rights may also adversely affect the value of our Class A Common Stock to the extent that